realA10001986/VSR/README.md

 - the VSR queries the TCD for fake power and night mode, in order to react accordingly if so configured,
 - the VSR's Time Travel button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.

-You can use BTTF-Network and MQTT at the [same time](#receive-commands-from-time-circuits-display).

 ### TCD remote command reference

 <table>